 In considering candidates for the Board of Directors, the Nominating and Corporate Governance Committee takes into consideration the Company's Corporate Governance Guidelines and all other factors deemed appropriate by the Nominating and Corporate Governance Committee.
-The Nominating and Corporate Governance Committee's determination is made based primarily on the following criteria: (i) a candidate's special skills, expertise and background that would enhance or complement the mix of the existing directors, (ii) a candidate's reputation and prominence in his or her business, professional activities or community, including a well-known reputation for addressing important issues that the Company may face, (iii) a candidate's commitment to high ethical business standards and integrity and (iv) a candidate's time commitment and willingness to fully participate in the Board's affairs and perform his or her duties to the highest standards.
+The Nominating and Corporate Governance Committee's determination is made based primarily on the following criteria: (i) a candidate's special skills, expertise and background that would enhance or complement the mix of the existing directors, (ii) a candidate's reputation and prominence in his or her business, professional activities or community, including a well-known reputation for addressing important issues that the Company may face, (iii) a candidate's commitment to high ethical business standards and integrity, (iv) a candidate's time commitment and willingness to fully participate in the Board's affairs and perform his or her duties to the highest standards and (v) a candidate's contribution to the diversity of background, viewpoint, perspective and experience of the Board as a whole.
 For more information about the nominating process, see "Board of Directors and Corporate Governance-Director Nominating Process and Diversity."

-Director/Age Professional Experience Board Tenure Independent Rajinder P. Singh, 50 Chairman, President and CEO Banking 2013 No Tere Blanca, 60 Commercial Real Estate 2013 Yes John N. DiGiacomo, 59 Banking/Accounting 2018 Yes Michael J. Dowling, 72 Healthcare 2013 Yes Douglas J. Pauls, 62 Banking/Accounting 2014 Yes A. Gail Prudenti, 67 Legal 2015 Yes William S. Rubenstein, 65 Legal 2017 Yes Sanjiv Sobti, Ph.D., 59 Finance & Capital Markets 2014 Yes Lynne Wines, 66 Banking 2015 Yes
+Director/Age Professional Experience Board Tenure Independent Rajinder P. Singh, 51 Chairman, President and CEO Banking 2013 No , Tere Blanca, 61 Commercial Real Estate 2013 Yes John N. DiGiacomo, 60 Banking/Accounting 2018 Yes Michael J. Dowling, 73 Healthcare 2013 Yes Douglas J. Pauls, 63 Banking/Accounting 2014 Yes A. Gail Prudenti, 68 Legal 2015 Yes William S. Rubenstein, 66 Legal 2017 Yes Sanjiv Sobti, Ph.D., 60 Finance & Capital Markets 2014 Yes Lynne Wines, 67 Banking 2015 Yes